amitofsk/dandy/docs/Dandy.md

 }
 ```

-(TODO: Somewhere say not to leave the serial monitor open.)
-Also, make sure the Arduino's SerialMonitor is at the right baudrate...

-## 6.0 Sending DIGITAL OUTPUT data from the computer to the microcontroller
+## 6.0 Sending characters TO the MICROCONTROLLER from the computer

 Files used in 6.0:
 - examples/DigitalOut.py
 - examples/DigitalOutDisplay.py

 Now let's get the computer to talk to the microcontroller.
 More specifically, in this section, we'll send a character from the computer to the microcontroller.
 When the microcontroller receives a character, the internal light will blink on and off.
 <br><br>
 In section 5.1.4, you wrote the necessary code for the microcontroller and ran it.
 Make sure your microcontroller is still plugged in and running that code.
 We won't use the pushbutton connected to the microcontroller in this example, so it doesn't matter if it is connected or not.
 <br><br>
-Close your Mu IDE or your Arduino IDE.
+Close the Mu, Arduino, or Arduino Lab IDE that you used to program the microcontroller.
 <br><br>
 In this section we write Python code for the computer.
-When we wrote code for the microcontroller, there were different options for the different hardware choices: MicroPython and the RPi, CircuitPython and the RPi, MicroPython and the Cy8cproto, and Arduino.
+When we wrote code for the microcontroller, there were different options for the different hardware choices: MicroPython and the RPi, CircuitPython and the RPi, MicroPython and the PSoC6, and Arduino.
 Examples in this section will apply for any computer with a Python interpreter, whether that computer runs Windows or Linux.

-### 6.1 Digital output, without a GUI
+### 6.1 Sending characters to the microcontroller, without a GUI
 Let's write the Python code that will run on the computer for this example.
 Open the IDLE IDE, and copy the code below, and run it.
 Every second, this program sends the character `Z` from the computer, down the USB cable, to the microcontroller.
 <br><br>
 This code needs to know the port of your microcontroller.
 On a Windows machine, the port is something like `COM1`, but it may be `COM2`, `COM3`, and so on.
 Look in the Windows Control Panel to find the appropriate port.
-On a Linux machine, the port is likely `/dev/ttyACM0`.
+On a Linux machine, the port is likely `/dev/ttyACM0` or `/dev/ttyACM1`.
 Alter the code below so that the correct port is used.
 <br><br>
 We'll be communicating over a serial channel, using the USB cable.
-For this type of communication, the sender and receiver must agree on the baudrate, bytesize, and number of stopbits.
-For this example, you shouldn't need to alter these parameters, but in other cases, you might.
+For this type of communication, the sender and receiver must agree on the baud rate, bytesize, and number of stopbits.
+If you are using the PSoC6, replace `STOPBITS_TWO` with `STOPBITS_ONE` near line 11.
 <br><br>

 (See file src/examples/DigitalOut.py.)